MrKhan20b0/Blender-KTools/README.md

 This may be done destructivly, or done on duplicates

 ## Quickly merge meshes together based on name
-Meshes contianing "__MERGE_X", where X is a alphnumeric character, will be merged together.
+Meshes contianing "__MERGE_X" in their name, where X is a alphnumeric character, will be merged together.

 For example, cube__MERGE_A & sphere__MERGE_A will be merged together.